 Project ShIFT Grant

-In August, 2008 the Disability Resources department was awarded a three year grant for more than a million dollars from the Department of Education to improve the quality of higher education for students with disabilities using Universal Design Principals and social model thinking.
+In August, 2008 the Center for Accessible Resources department was awarded a three year grant for more than a million dollars from the Department of Education to improve the quality of higher education for students with disabilities using Universal Design Principals and social model thinking.